Harsh7637/todo-list-api-springboot/Readme.md

 ## Important Notes

-⚠️ **Data persistence**: Since we're using H2's in-memory database, all your data will be lost when you restart the application.
-This is perfect for development and testing.
+⚠️ **Data persistence**:
+- **Local Development**: Uses H2 in-memory database, data is lost on restart
+- **Production**: Uses PostgreSQL on AWS RDS, data persists permanently

 ⚠️ **Token expiration**: JWT tokens expire after 24 hours.
 You'll need to login again to get a fresh token.

 ⚠️ **Token-only authentication**: Both registration and login endpoints return **only a JWT token**.
 No user details are returned in the response for security reasons.

+⚠️ **Environment-specific behavior**: The app automatically switches between H2 (local) and PostgreSQL (AWS) based on environment variables.

-⚠️ **Security**: This setup is great for development.
-For production, you'd want to use a real database like PostgreSQL and stronger JWT secrets.
+⚠️ **Security**: Production deployment uses environment variables for sensitive data like database credentials and JWT secrets.

 ## Common Issues & Solutions